Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Abstract

 \section{Abstract}

-Integrated sensing and communication (ISAC) has already established itself as a promising solution to the spectrum scarcity problem, even more so when paired with a reconfigurable intelligent surface (RIS) as RISs can shape the propagation environment by adjusting their phase-shift coefficients.
-Albeit the potential performance gain, a RIS also poses a security threat to the system: in this paper, we explore both sides of the RIS presence in a multi-user MIMO (multiple-input multiple-output) ISAC network.
-We first develop an alternating optimization algorithm, obtaining the active and passive beamforming vectors maximizing the sensing signal-to-noise ratio (SNR) under minimum signal-to-interference-plus-noise ratio (SINR) constraints for the communication users and finite power budget.
-We also investigate the destructive potential of RIS by devising a RIS phase-shift optimization algorithm that minimizes sensing SNR while preserving the same minimum communication SINR previously guaranteed by the system.
-We further investigate the impact of the RIS's individual element failures on the system performances.
-The simulation results show that the RIS performance-boosting potential is as good as its destructive one and that both of our optimization strategies show some resilience towards the investigated impairments.
+Integrated sensing and communication (ISAC) has already established itself as a promising solution to the spectrum scarcity problem, even more so when paired with a reconfigurable intelligent surface (RIS), as RISs can shape the propagation environment by adjusting their phase-shift coefficients.
+Albeit the potential performance gain, a RIS is also a potential security threat to the system.
+In this paper, we explore both the positive and negative sides of having a RIS in a multi-user multiple-input multiple-output (MIMO) ISAC network.
+We first develop an alternating optimization algorithm, obtaining the active and passive beamforming vectors that maximize the sensing signal-to-noise ratio (SNR) under minimum signal-to-interference-plus-noise ratio (SINR) constraints for the communication users and finite power budget.
+We also investigate the destructive potential of the RIS by devising a RIS phase-shift optimization algorithm that minimizes the sensing SNR while preserving the same minimum communication SINR previously guaranteed by the system.
+We further investigate the impact of the RIS's individual element failures on the system performance.
+The simulation results show that the RIS performance-boosting potential is as good as its destructive one and that both of our optimization strategies are hindered by the investigated impairments.